RajaRakoto/react-boilerplate/README.md

 **Linting and Formatting**

-- 📜 `eslint` - Lint source files with ESLint.
+- 📜 `biome:start` - Starts the Biome daemon server.
+You can specify a custom configuration file path using the `--config-path` option.
-- 📜 `prettier` - Reformat source files with Prettier.
+- 📜 `biome:stop` - Stops the Biome daemon server.
+- 📜 `biome:fix` - Runs a source code check and applies automatic fixes (linter & formatter) according to the defined rules.
+- 📜 `biome:unsafe` - Works like `biome:fix`, but may apply more invasive or risky changes.

 **Backup and Dependency Management**